Registration for the 2019-2020 school year is open!

 Afternoon program: 12:30 – 2:30 pm

-14 days notice from the date of the scheduled program is required for cancellations.
+14 days written notice before the date of the scheduled program is required for cancellations.
 For cancellations that occur less than 14 days before the scheduled program date you will be charged 50% of the original program fee.
+For cancellations that occur less than 5 business days before the scheduled program date you will be charged 100% of the original program fee.
+For sponsored class cancellations that occur less than 14 days before the scheduled program date your class will forfeit sponsorship for the next school year.

 Programs will proceed rain, snow or shine.
 Please remind all participants to dress appropriately for the weather as we will be outdoors for most of the activities.
 Programs may need to be rescheduled in the case of inclement weather such as thunderstorms, snowstorms or high winds over 35 km per hour.
 If a program is rescheduled by the High Park Nature Centre, we will contact you by 8:30 AM on the day of the program.
 We are able to offer fully indoor programming in the case of severe or dangerous weather.
 If inclement weather prevents you from attending your program, we will do our best to reschedule your visit, however; due to a high volume of bookings, we cannot guarantee an alternative date.